FICSS-Institute/computational-macrohistory/CMH-Arab-Spring/analysis/ssi_calculation.md

 1. **Weights are theory-derived, not calibrated.** With N = 3, any data-driven weighting would be meaningless.
 Sensitivity to the weighting scheme is reported in Appendix C.1 of the paper: equal-weight and economic-emphasis schemes break discrimination; the baseline and regime-emphasis schemes preserve it.
 2. **The SSI is a static approximation** (quasi-steady state) of the CMH dynamic system; see paper §2.6.
 3. **Results are exploratory.** N = 3 precludes statistical validation; see paper §8.
+4. **D₂ definition (v3.1):** versions 1.0–3.0 of the paper described the youth-bulge band as 15–29; verification of the deposited series against the source age bands (World Bank Open Data, UN population estimates) in July 2026 established that the values are computed over ages 15–24, the canonical CMH definition.
+No data values changed.

 ---

 ## Reference

-Fontaise, G. (2026). *Computational Macrohistory: Exploratory Empirical Application — The Arab Spring as a Preliminary Test Case for Structural-Demographic Theory* (Working Paper WP-2026-003, v2.0).
-Fontaise Institute of Computational Social Science.
-DOI (v1.0): 10.5281/zenodo.18848734.
+Angeli, S. (2026). *Computational Macrohistory: Exploratory empirical application.
+The Arab Spring as a preliminary test case for structural-demographic theory* (FICSS Working Paper No. WP-2026-003, v3.1).
+Foundations Institute of Computational Social Science.
+DOI: 10.5281/zenodo.21440130.